15 Most Beautiful Coastal Walks in Sydney

 Federation Cliff Walk

-Not as well-known as the Bondi to Coogee walk, but just as spectacular, is the Federation Cliff Walk, a 5 km walking trail between Watsons Bay and Dover Heights north of Bondi Beach.
+Less famous than the Bondi to Coogee Walk but equally impressive, the Federation Cliff Walk is a 5 km trail stretching between Watsons Bay and Dover Heights, just north of Bondi Beach.

-This scenic track follows the coastline above high sandstone cliffs, offering panoramic views of the Tasman Sea.
+This scenic route follows the coastline along imposing sandstone cliffs, offering sweeping views of the Tasman Sea.

-One of the highlights along the Federation Cliff Walk is Diamond Bay Reserve, which has a wooden walkway built right on top of the cliffs.
+One of the highlights along the Federation Cliff Walk is Diamond Bay Reserve, where a wooden walkway sits dramatically atop the cliffs.

 More information: Federation Cliff Walk.